JacekGaw/JacekGaw/README.md

 ### Hi there 👋

+Welcome to my GitHub profile!
+My name is Jacek and I'm currently looking for my first oportunity to work as a Junior FrontEnd Programmer.

+# 📫 How to reach me:
+Email: jac.gawlyta@gmail.com

+# 🛠 Tech Stack
+- React JS
+- JavaScript
+- TailwindCSS
+- HTML5, CSS3
+- Firebase
+- Python

+# 🌱 I’m currently learning
+- TypeScript
+- NodeJS with Express
+- Python
+- Working with ai models

 <!--
 **JacekGaw/JacekGaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.